Blau Monuments

 The Blau Monuments are a pair of inscribed stone objects from Mesopotamia now in the British Museum.
-They are commonly thought to be a form of ancient kudurru.
+They are commonly thought to be a form of ancient kudurru (boundary marker stone).

 History

 The Monuments were purchased by A. Blau in 1886 near the city of Uruk (modern-day Iraq).
 They were eventually acquired by the British Museum.
 They were carved of bright blue stone commonly regarded as a dark shale or kind of schist.
 Thought to be forgeries for some time, excavations at Uruk redeemed them through revealing stylistic parallels in a basalt stele and the famous Warka Vase.
 Some assyriologists accepted the Monuments’ authenticity as early as 1901, although this was not a universal belief.
-Even though widely accepted today, some authors nonetheless maintain scrutiny on the Monuments’ status within Mesopotamian history.
+Even though widely accepted today, some authors nonetheless maintain scrutiny on the Monuments’ status.

 Dating

 The Blau Monuments are dated within the Uruk III/Jemdet Nasr to Early Dynastic I period.
 Some authors date the pair as early as 3100 BC on the basis of the Proto-Cuneiform script, while others date them to the ED I period around 2700 BC because of other stylistically similar land sale records with a definite date in the ED I period.
 Both dates are equally represented in scholarly works; the majority of works citing the earliest date usually reference Gelb in their turn.